 Indian steel mills have continued hold hot-rolled coil export offers to Southeast Asia and the Middle East (ME) for two months in Q2 – July and August.
 The September outlook looks weak, too, amid depressed global market sentiments and continued pricing competition from China.

-Export offers to Europe have slowly recovered on expected lines, as no major deals were concluded in August.
-Demand in the region is expected to pick up in September.
+Export offers to Europe have been slow to recover on expected lines, as no major deals were concluded in August.
+Demand in the region is expected to see some pick-up in September.

 Steel mills in India offer around $540/tonne (average price), as against $500–512/tonne by China and $545/tonne by Russia.